sagemath/trac_to_gh/Issue 3005.md

 # Issue 3005: mobabar -- failure to compute endomorphism ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3005

 Original creator: was